Pioneers. Women Artists of the Russian Avant-Garde

 Natalia Goncharova can be considered the first female Russian avant-garde artist and one of the most prominent figures on the pre-First World War art scene in her country.
 Her solo exhibitions, performances and unconventional lifestyle made her the target of much criticism and fuelled the legend of a wild, indomitable artist.

-In her first works of the late 1900s, Goncharova combined an interest in European avant-garde movements with inspiration from Russian folklore and popular roots.
+In her first works of the late 1900s, Goncharova combined an interest in European avant-garde movements with inspiration from Russian folklore and popular arts.
 Following this initial Neo-Primitivist phase, in which her admiration for Gauguin and Matisse was apparent, she began to explore Cubism and Futurism and later developed Rayonism together with Mikhail Larionov.
 This movement, based on scientific theories of light, aimed to capture the action and refraction of light rays on objects.

 The artist travelled to Paris in 1914 to attend the première of the ballet Coq d’or.
 Her design for the set was the first of many she produced in conjunction with Larionov for Serge Diaghilev.
-Although the outbreak of the Great War in 1915 forced her to go back to Russia, a call from the Russian impresario led her and Larionov to join him in Switzerland.
+Although the outbreak of the Great War forced her to go back to Russia, in 1915 a call from the Russian impresario led her and Larionov to join him in Switzerland.
 She would never return to her country again.

 Alexandra Exter